Frequently asked questions:

 For exact dates please go to our course overview page.

-You can take part in all Yamuna courses and workshops even without prior experience.
+You can take part in all Yamuna workshops even without prior experience.

 Advanced, Intermediate…What is the difference?Pilates courses are often advertised with different levels: